 Texas Rising Star certification

 Accreditation by a nationally recognized accrediting organization approved by TWC

-TSR program participation, per TEC §29.161
+TSR program participation, per TEC §29.161,

 Pursuant to Texas Government Code §2308.3171(b), Boards must do the following:

-Provide information on quality child care indicators to each licensed or registered child care provider in their workforce areas
+Provide information on quality child care indicators to each licensed or registered child care provider in their workforce areas.

-Determine the manner in which to provide this information
+Determine the manner in which to provide this information.

 Pursuant to Texas Government Code §2308.3171(c), Boards must post the following information in a prominent place on their websites, in Workforce Solutions offices, and in mobile Workforce Solutions offices: